 The water use classifications are established by the State of Mississippi in the document State of Mississippi Water Quality Criteria for Intrastate, Interstate, and Coastal Waters (MDEQ, 2007).
-The designated beneficial use for the listed segments is Fish and Wildlife.
+The designated beneficial use for Coles Creek is Fish and Wildlife.

-1.4 Applicable Water Body Segment Standards
+1.4 Applicable Water Body Segment Standard

 The water quality standard applicable to the use of the water body and the pollutant of concern is defined in the State of Mississippi Water Quality Criteria for Intrastate, Interstate, and Coastal Waters (MDEQ, 2007).

 Mississippi's current standards contain a narrative criteria that can be applied to nutrients which states "Waters shall be free from materials attributable to municipal, industrial, agricultural, or other discharges producing color, odor, taste, total suspended or dissolved solids, sediment, turbidity, or other conditions in such degree as to create a nuisance, render the waters injurious to public health, recreation, or to aquatic life and wildlife, or adversely affect the palatability of fish, aesthetic quality, or impair the waters for any designated use (MDEQ, 2007)."
+In the 1999 Protocol for Developing Nutrient TMDLs, EPA suggests several methods for the development of numeric criteria for nutrients (USEPA, 1999).
+In accordance with the 1999 Protocol, "The target value for the chosen indicator can be based on: comparison to similar but unimpaired waters; user surveys; empirical data summarized in classification systems; literature values; or professional judgment."
+MDEQ believes the most economical and scientifically defensible method for use in Mississippi is a comparison between similar but unimpaired waters within the same region.
+This method is dependent on adequate data which are being collected in accordance with the current nutrient criteria development plan.